house-of-balance/CHILL/README.md

 Step 5.
 In the terminal, type `node bot.js`

 If you see: "Ready!" in the terminal, that means you did it!
-If you got errors, try again!
+If you got errors, try again or use the pre-hosted bot!